Hillary Clinton: Cultural and political image

-Over a hundred books and scholarly works have been written about Clinton.
+Over one hundred books and scholarly works have been written about Clinton.
 A 2006 survey by the New York Observer found "a virtual cottage industry" of "anti-Clinton literature" put out by Regnery Publishing and other conservative imprints.
 Some titles include Madame Hillary: The Dark Road to the White House, Hillary's Scheme: Inside the Next Clinton's Ruthless Agenda to Take the White House and Can She Be Stopped?: Hillary Clinton Will Be the Next President of the United States Unless ...
 Books praising Clinton did not sell nearly as well (other than her memoirs and those of her husband).
 When she ran for Senate in 2000, several fundraising groups such as Save Our Senate and the Emergency Committee to Stop Hillary Rodham Clinton sprang up to oppose her.
 Don Van Natta found that Republican and conservative groups viewed her as a reliable "bogeyman" to mention in fundraising letters, on a par with Ted Kennedy, and the equivalent of Democratic and liberal appeals mentioning Newt Gingrich.

 Clinton has also been featured in the media and popular culture in a wide spectrum of perspectives.
 In 1995, writer Todd S. Purdum of The New York Times characterized Clinton as a Rorschach test, an assessment echoed at the time by feminist writer and activist Betty Friedan, who said, "Coverage of Hillary Clinton is a massive Rorschach test of the evolution of women in our society."
 She has been the subject of many satirical impressions on Saturday Night Live, beginning with her time as the first lady.
 She has made guest appearances on the show herself, in 2008 and in 2015, to face-off with her doppelgängers.
-Jonathan Mann wrote songs about her including "The Hillary Shimmy Song", which went viral.